pietervdvn/ALGT/src/Assets/Manual/Thesis/1IntroductionRequirements.md

 This means that the developer has the best of both worlds and can migrate the codebase either way as needed:

-	// Here we type statically
+	// This is statically typed
 	List<Integer> list = new ArrayList<>()
 	if(someRareCondition){
 		// Error: Type mismatch: cannot convert from void to List list = list.sort(intComparator);
 	}

-	// Here, we work dynamically
+	// This is dynamic
 	? x	= list.get(0)

 	x	= "Some string"